htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     Is "local" for non-transfered images or "cedar" for transfered files.  "docker" or "http" might be other common values.

-:classad-attribute-def:`ContainerImageTransferred`
-    For Container universe jobs, true if the container image is being transferred by condor itself, not via a plugin or docker repo.

 :classad-attribute-def:`ContainerTargetDir`
     For Container universe jobs, a filename that becomes the working directory of the job.
 Mapped to the scratch directory.